r3dsm0k3/r3dsm0k3/README.md

 </a>
 <br/>

-💬 But most importantly, lets connect, I am always happy to have a conversation<sup>11</sup>. 🤙
+💬 &nbsp;But most importantly, lets connect, I am always happy to have a conversation<sup>11</sup>. 🤙

 1. Pronounced as "ae-j-ee-th"